no sales tax!

-A Pirate's Daughter A novel of tragedy, murder, revenge, pirates and alien vampires.
-In 1718, Charity Rakham finds herself alone when her father and fiance' are killed by the dread pirate Blackbeard and his crew.
-Having sworn to a life on the sea, she tries to avenge their deaths.
+A Pirate's Daughter In 1718, Charity Rakham finds herself alone when her father and fiance' are killed by the dread pirate Blackbeard and his crew.
 When she is sold into indentured slavery by the pirates, she learns about life and vampires in the house she serves.
-But when her mistress is murdered, she must escape, and gains justice against her enemies through her enduring courage, the love of a vampire, and a legend.
-A stand alone novel in the Heirs of The Dragon's Blood series. ♦
+Somehow she escapes and gains justice against her enemies through her enduring courage, the love of a vampire, and a legend. ♦

 About the book: When I saw "Pirates of The Caribbean: The Curse of The Black Pearl", the idea for this book materialized as part of my journey backward in time toward the origin point of the series.
 The film was based on the ride at Disneyland, where elements of "Treasure Island" and other themes of piracy resulted in a push by fans to produce a movie.
 At long last, 20 years after the debut of the ride, the movie came out, and it contained a rich tapestry of visual desserts.

 It was also inspired by the pirate films of the 1930s, 40s and 50s; films like "Against All Flags" (Errol Flynn, Maureen O'Hara), "The Crimson Pirate" (Burt Lancaster) "The Pirate" (Gene Kelly and Judy Garland), "Guns of The Black Witch" (an Italian film), and several others.